godotengine/godot-website/collections/_article/godotcon-2023.md

 ~~Tickets will be available soon - but they will be limited!
 Subscribe to our mailing list below to get informed when the ticket sale starts, and to get any future communication regarding the conference.~~

 **Edit:** Tickets have been sold out as of September 5th.
-In case there is enough cancellations until the event to justify it, we'll procede to sell these tickets.
+In case there is enough cancellations until the event to justify it, we'll proceed to sell these tickets.
 Please subscribe to our mailing list below to get informed if such ticket sale starts, and to get any future communication regarding the conference.

 <form method="post" action="https://godot.news/subscription/form" class="listmonk-form">